 - How can a community make sure that the new system is reliable under extreme events such as fires and heat waves?

 - What does achieving clean energy goals mean for jobs, air quality, health, the local economy, and environmental justice?

 - What are the costs of a clean electricity grid in the region, and what are the quantified benefits?

-The Energyshed concept is similar to that of a watershed.
-Energyshed considers energy loads, sources of generation, and transmission and distribution networks within a broader footprint.
-Similar to a watershed, an Energyshed includes multiple connected geographic areas, communities, utilities, coordinating bodies, or jurisdictions.
-Energyshed represents a valuable framework for considering how to achieve locally driven clean energy goals.
+The concept of an "Energyshed" is loosely analogous to that of a watershed.
+Energyshed considers energy loads, sources of generation, and transmission and distribution networks within a broad footprint.
+Similar to a watershed, an Energyshed includes multiple closely-coupled, adjacent geographic areas, communities, electric utilities, coordinating bodies, and/or jurisdictions.
+For example, an urban Energyshed could consist of multiple jurisdictions across a metro area with interconnected energy networks such as electricity, transportation, and heating.
+A rural Energyshed could consist of neighboring rural communities who host energy clean infrastructure that supports local and/or distant loads.
+Energyshed represents a valuable framework for considering how to achieve locally-driven clean energy goals while ensuring that communities who are most impacted by clean energy investment decisions benefit in an equitable way.
 Energyshed allows consideration of both community-specific needs and challenges as well as the broader energy landscape.
 It can also illustrate and improve how benefits and impacts of energy systems are shared across and between geographical areas, ultimately leading to more resilient, affordable, and equitable decarbonized energy systems.